OrtunoJessica/tiktok_data/README.md

 In this project I have used a dataset from Kaggle:
 * [Kaggle Dataset](https://www.kaggle.com/datasets/muhammadanasmahmood/tiktok-dataset/code)

+## Questions
+1. What is the best measure of popularity?
+    * Comment count?
+    * Play count?
+    * Share count?
+2. Does Duration effect popularity?

 ## Analysis Steps

 1. **Step 1:** Install + Import Necessary Libraries